 Situated in the most unlikely location you can imagine for a Michelin star restaurant – as part of the Østerbro football stadium.
-That is Geranium you see in the far right corner on the picture below.
-Once you enter, though, you comletely forget where you actually are, because the interiors are beautifully designed and the view is stunning.
+That is Geranium you see in the far right corner of the picture below.
+Once you enter, though, you completely forget where you actually are, because the interiors are beautifully designed and the view is stunning.

 I remember talking to my friend Andreas Viestad in the car on our way home from Fäviken.
 The topic was food and art.
 I said I considered food a form of art.
 You can see it, feel it, smell it, taste it and have truly amazing experiences in food settings.
 Andreas sort of disagreed, saying he thought that was degrading food in a way.
 Of course, he was right.
 Food is more than art, because you also need it to survive and it deserves a category of its own in human culture.
 Still, I have no better ways to express this than to call food an art-like experience, and there is no better proof than Geranium!

-Geranium is new nordic and everything you have come to expect from that; organic, local produce, seasonal ingredients and natural wine.
-It is a two Michelin star restaurant, no. 2 in Denmark and no. 3 in the Nordics in the 2016 White Guide.
+Geranium is New Nordic and everything you have come to expect from that; organic, local produce, seasonal ingredients and natural wine.
+It is a two-Michelin-starred restaurant, no. 2 in Denmark and no. 3 in the Nordics in the 2016 White Guide.
 It was rated no. 51 on the World’s 50 Best Restaurants list in 2015.
-Head chef Rasmus Kofoed is the only chef in the world to bring home bronze, silver and gold from the heavy weight championship of cooking – Bocuse d’Or.
+Head chef Rasmus Kofoed is the only chef in the world to bring home bronze, silver, and gold from the heavyweight championship of cooking – Bocuse d’Or.
 This impressive merit list could go on.
 Despite all this, Geranium has struggled with their economy.
 I hope the new investors manage to keep the place alive, because this is an experience I wish for all foodies to take part in.

 Which fine dining places in Copenhagen have you visited?
 Which are your favorites?
 Drop a word below.